mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-variables.md

 For a detailed look at each variable type see [Python Variable Types]({{ site.baseurl }}/guides/rhinopython/python-datatypes/) in this guide.

-While each variable has its own properties and methods, there are common methods we use to deal with all varaiable in Python.
+While each variable has its own properties and methods, there are common methods we use to deal with all variables in Python.

 ## Declaration